Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Introduction

 \section{Introduction}

-Default and recovery rates are key components of Loss Given Default (LGD) models used in practice for calculation of economical capital (EC) against credit risk in some major banks.
-The classic LGD model implicitly assumes that the default rates and recovery rates are independent (Bluhm et al 2002).
-Frye (2000), Pykhtin (2003) and D\"{u}llmann and Trapp (2004) extended the classic model to include systematic risk in recovery rates, incorporating a non-zero correlation between default rates and recovery rates driven by the systematic factor.
-They considered three extensions to account for the systematic risk in recovery rates under three different assumptions for the distribution of recovery rates: Frye (2000) - a normal distribution; Pykhtin (2003) - a log-normal distribution; D\"{u}llmann and Trapp (2004) and Sch\"{o}nbucher (2001) - a logit-normal distribution for the the recovery rate.
-The extended models are still parsimonious, yet they represent an important enhancement of credit risk models used in earlier practice, for example, CreditMetrics (Gupton et al 1997) and CreditRisk+ (Credit Suisse Financial Products 1997) that do not account for systematic risk factor driving both default and recovery rates.
+Default and recovery rates are key components of Loss Given Default (LGD) credit risk models.
+The classic LGD model implicitly assumes that the default rates and recovery rates are independent (Bluhm \textit{et al} 2002).
+There is empirical evidence that recovery rates tend to go down just when the number of defaults goes up in economic downturns that is clearly observed in historical data in Figure \ref{data_fig}.
+Motivated by this fact, Frye (2000a) , Pykhtin (2003) and D\"{u}llmann and Trapp (2004) extended the classic model to include systematic risk in recovery rates, incorporating a non-zero correlation between default rates and recovery rates driven by the systematic factor.
+They considered three extensions to account for the systematic risk in recovery rates under three different assumptions for the distribution of recovery rates: Frye (2000a) -- a normal distribution; Pykhtin (2003) -- a log-normal distribution; D\"{u}llmann and Trapp (2004) and Sch\"{o}nbucher (2001) -- a logit-normal distribution.
+The extended models are still parsimonious, yet they represent an important enhancement of credit risk models used in earlier practice, for example, CreditMetrics (Gupton \textit{et al} 1997) and CreditRisk+ (Credit Suisse Financial Products 1997) that do not account for systematic risk factor driving both default and recovery rates.
+Other extensions considering the correlation between risk drivers of default and recovery are found in Cantor and Varma (2005) and R\"{o}sch and Scheule (2005).
+These models (among others) have been suggested by some banks for assessment of the Basel II ``downturn LGD" requirement, see Basel Committee on Banking Supervision (2005) .
+The Basel II ``downturn LGD" reasoning is that recovery rates may be lower during economic downturns when default rates are high; and that a capital should be sufficient to cover losses during these adverse circumstances.
+For a good review of credit risk LGD models, see Altman (2006) .